 The Australian Board of Plastic and Reconstructive Surgery together with the Australian Society of Plastic Surgeons provide information on fellowships within Australia and abroad.
 Fellowships listed here are neither directly nor indirectly endorsed by the Board or ASPS.
 This list is not exhaustive.

 For more information about each Fellowship listed on this page, please contact the relevant institution directly.

 Requests to list fellowship information should be sent to ASPS using the Contact Us form.

-We are now inviting applications for the fellowship position, which is supervised by A/Prof Sydney Ch’ng.
+Inviting applications for the fellowship position, supervised by A/Prof Sydney Ch’ng.
 The fellowship is designed for ambitious candidates who intend to pursue subspecialized training in complex ablative and reconstructive (microsurgical and non-microsurgical) surgery of the face, management of regional nodal basins including sentinel node biopsy for melanoma, parotidectomy and neck dissection, and facial nerve surgery.

 The position is based at the Head and Neck Cancer Service at the Chris O’Brien Lifehouse Cancer Center, but the Fellow is also expected to participate in activities at the Royal Prince Alfred Hospital Plastic Surgery Department and the Melanoma Institute of Australia.

 The Victorian Burns Fellowship is a cross campus full time position at the 2 state wide burn services in Victoria and is based at The Royal Children’s Hospital (Paediatric Burns) and the Alfred Hospital (Adult Burns) in Melbourne.
 The fellows' commitments are split evenly between the two campuses.

 The Australian Craniofacial Unit has 2 fellowship positions each year available.
 These positions are open to both Australian and overseas surgeons and offer broad experience in all aspects of craniomaxillofacial surgery.